Subscribe to see the latest innovations

 Read about OSoMe's battleLantao Liu and his student team push the boundaries of driverless-car technology with their Indiana University cream-and-crimson racer at the Indianapolis Motor Speedway.

-Discover Autonomous Racing at LuddyAqueasha Martin-Hammond is researching how technology can help America’s increasingly aging population retain their independence as long as possible.
+Discover the cybersecurity researchAqueasha Martin-Hammond is researching how technology can help America’s increasingly aging population retain their independence as long as possible.

 Explore Aqueasha's researchIndiana University’s Mangilal Agarwal believes he has found the key to earlier prostate cancer detection; a grant from the American Cancer Society – and an assist from some four-legged friends – are vital to the effort.